 Getting Access to Google Management Console

-When this command is executed, you will receive an email containing the URL to access the Google Management Console and your temporary credentials.
+When the button is pressed or the command is executed, you will receive an email containing the URL to access the Google Management Console and your temporary credentials.

 Google Cloud Pricing

 You can estimate your virtual infrastructure cost in Google Cloud using the online Google Cloud Platform Pricing Calculator.
 EPAM Cloud will provide the bill for Google Cloud usage ?as is?, with no modifications.

 For projects hosting their infrastructures in Google Cloud, the following billing specifics should be considered:

 - Google Cloud billing supports no cost distribution by region, therefore, all project costs will be billed to one of the regions specified as default

 - Billing for individual resources is not supported, however, the costs are broken down by resource type

 - Reports of the "resource" and "hourly" types are not supported.
 Reports of the "total" and "subtotal" types are supported in full.

 - The total resource billing data is available in the resource report requested for the whole project without specifying the region.
 The Google Cloud resource figure will be shown in a separate line marked "Total"